fanhongtao/JDK/demo/jfc/SwingSet/README12.txt

 RUNNING SWINGSET AS AN APPLICATION
 ==================================

-JDK 1.2 (any platform)
+JDK 1.2
 ----------------------
-  java SwingSet
+  java -jar SwingSet.jar

 =============================
 RUNNING SWINGSET AS AN APPLET